AnicetNgrt/flore1/README.md

     layer_count = 15 # a layer is where your sprite goes: 1 sprite displayed = 1 layer
     )
 ```
-Now let's put the sprite in and refresh:
+Now let's put the sprite in the scene and refresh:
 ```python
 # following the previously given code:
 # This puts the sprite in the scene